lennartcl/teascript/README.md

 # TeaScript

 TeaScript is an experimental transformation tool that adds type annotations, ES2015, React, and what not, to JavaScript.
-Instead of relying on a compilation step, TeaScript is designed to be integrated into an editor, always saving plain old JavaScript to disk.
+It can be integrated into an editor, saving plain old JavaScript with annotations to disk.
+This makes it so that it doesn't need a special compile step and toolchain setup, and plays nicely with other tools such as debuggers.

 For example, when your editor shows JavaScript with type annotations